indreshp135/CSE-227-OPENMCP/README.md

 ## Security Considerations

-- Store `secret_key` securely (use environment variables or secrets management)
+- **Secret Key:** Store `secret_key` securely (use environment variables or secrets management).
-- Use HTTPS in production to protect macaroon transmission
+- **Transport Security:** Use HTTPS in production to protect macaroons from being intercepted.
-- Set appropriate `elicit_expiry` values for your use case
+- **Elicitation Expiry:** Set appropriate `elicit_expiry` values.
+Short expiries are safer but may require users to grant permission more often.
-- Review and audit custom policy enforcers for security vulnerabilities
+- **Audit Custom Enforcers:** Carefully review and test custom policy enforcers for security vulnerabilities, as they are a critical part of your security model.
-- Consider implementing additional caveats for IP restrictions, time windows, etc.
+- **Input Validation:** While this middleware provides authorization, always validate and sanitize user-provided input in your main application logic.

 ## License